raghul1212/project0_bloodbank/README.md

 # It is a console based Blood Bank Application created in JAVA.
 It is developed by Objected Oriented Programming paradigm.
-Using this application, People can add a bloodbank center, update an existing center, delete a center by center id.
+Using this application, people can add a bloodbank center, update an existing center, delete a center by center id.
-People can search bloodbank centers near their area by using city,state,pincode. implemented logger and junit testing, user-defiend exceptions. used JDBC API to connect with MySQL database. used Collections List and some of the java 8 features like streams api, map, lamda function.
+People can search bloodbank centers near their area by using city,state,pincode.
+Implemented logger and junit testing, user-defiend exceptions.
+Used JDBC API to connect with MySQL database.
+Used Collections List and some of the java 8 features like streams api, map, lamda function.